ShaunTheSalvo/Arch-Linux-Easy-Setup-Script/README.md

 The script will next ask which desktop (if any) you would like to install.
 Current choices are KDE, Gnome and Cinnamon.
 I intend to add more desktops in the future.
 At present I am personally using KDE.

 The next few screens will ask you if you wish to install extra software packages, such as web browser, office suite, and several others.
-Here is where you can
+You can mark/unmark packages for installation as you like.
+Note some packages such as Lutris or Wine will have dependencies (eg mesa) that may still be installed, even if you deselect the dependencies here.

 <b>(Gnome only) Note:</b> at this point, adding desktop icons for network locations (eg Google Drive) works for the root folder of the network drive.
 However (on Google Drive at least; I haven't tested other network locations), attempting to link other folders or files from your Google Drive directly onto the desktop does not work.
 The link and icon will be created on the desktop, but clicking the icon to access the file will not work.
 If anyone has any idea how to fix this, please let me know!